d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 \vspace{0.5in}

 18. Using bootstrapping find a 95\% confidence interval.
-Use the provided `R` script file for the two mean bootstrap CI function.
-Enter the variable names and data set name as in the two mean test, outcome name for the first in subtraction, number of repetitions, and the confidence level as a decimal.
+We will use the `two_mean_bootstrap_CI()` function in `R` (in the `catstats` package) to simulate the bootstrap distribution of differences in sample means and calculate a confidence interval.
+Using the provided `R` script file, enter the variable names and data set name as in the `two_mean_test()` function, outcome name for the first in subtraction, number of repetitions, and the confidence level as a decimal.
 Highlight and run lines 32--35.
 Report the 95\% confidence interval in interval notation.

 ```r
 two_mean_bootstrap_CI(RESPONSE~EXPLANATORY, data = DATASET,  # Variables and data